 Crying The First Few Nights is Normal

-Your little fur baby will cry for a little awhile.
+Your little fur baby will cry for a little while.
 Do not be alarmed and think something is wrong.
-This tiny baby was taken away from the environment he or she was born in, and spent the first 2 months of their life at.
+This tiny baby was taken away from the environment he or she was born in and spent the first 2 months of their life.
 It’s scary being in a new home to them.
 Be patient, and give lots of cuddles and soothing words of reassurance.

 House Training Your Puppy

-This is the most frustrating and annoying part of getting a puppy.
+The most frustrating and annoying part of getting a puppy is house training.
 There will be quite a few accidents for the first few months.
 In the meantime, try puppy pads, especially if you have to leave the house for long periods of time.
-It will take awhile for your puppy to figure out that he or she needs to go outside to do their business.
+It will take a while for your puppy to figure out that he or she needs to go outside to do their business.
 Once they do, they will have a routine down.
 Prepare to get up every few hours in the night, and try to stay home more often during the day to let them out.
 The older they get, the longer they can wait to go outside.
 Give it time, stay consistent and be patient.